formly-js/angular-formly/README.md

 ---
 ##### validators (object)
 >`validators` is an object where the keys are the name of the validity (to be passed to `$setValidity`) and the values are functions or expressions which returns true if it is valid.
 Templates can pass this option to the `formly-custom-validation` directive which will add a parser (or validator, see note) to the `ngModel` controller of the field.
-The validator can be a function or string expression and will be evaluated using `formlyEval` from `formlyUtils` see below for more information. **Note:** Formly will utilize the `$validators` pipeline (introduced in angular 1.3) if available, otherwise it will fallback to `$parsers`.
+The validator can be a function or string expression and will be evaluated using `formlyEval` from `formlyUtils` see below for more information.

+>**Note:** Formly will utilize the `$validators` pipeline (introduced in angular 1.3) if available, otherwise it will fallback to `$parsers`.
 If you are using angular 1.3, formly will automatically use the `$asyncValidators` pipeline if your validator is a function (and wrap it in `$q.when` so you don't need to worry about returning a promise if that doesn't make sense for your validator).
 Note, in this case, all the normal $asyncValidators rules apply.
 To fail the validation, reject the promise.
 Also, note the performance implications when you mix sync and non-sync validators: https://github.com/angular/angular.js/issues/10955 (not a problem if your validators are not actually costing resources, or if you make the sync validators strings instead of functions).

+> **NOTE 2**: You can alternatively specify a validator as an object with an `expression` and a `message`.
+This will unify how templates reference messages for when the validator has failed.
+Also, this should be used only for one-off messages (use `ng-messages-include` for generic messages). `message` in this case should be an expression that is evaluated in exactly the same way a validator is evaluated.
+The `formly-custom-validation` directive will then add an object to the field options called `validationMessages` which is a map of functions where the key is the validation name and the value is a to function which returns the evaluated message.

 ###### Default
 >`undefined`